pford68/object-decorator/README.md

 ### values()
 Returns an array of the values in the component.

-### getSpec()
-Returns a "Specification" object that can be used to compare the spec for the component to the spec for another object.
-Used for duck-typing.

-#### Methods of Specification
 ##### like(that)
 Returns true/false for whether the specified object has all of the properties in the component. and whether the types of the corresponding properties match.

-##### equals(that)
-Returns true/false for whether the specs of the component and the specified object match exactly, sharing all of the same properties, and whether the types of the corresponding properties match.

 ### contains(value)
 Returns true/false for whether the specified value is contained in the object.